bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 Only set the environment variables in this section for the command or terminal session that needs them.
-In particular, avoid making them permanent settings in your ``bkdev`` environment, because different development tasks need different resource configuration:
+In particular, avoid making them permanent settings in your shell profile or Pixi manifest, because different development tasks need different resource configuration:

 * To run examples or local applications with your locally built BokehJS, set ``BOKEH_RESOURCES`` for that command or terminal session.